Wes Welker: 2011 season

 In the Patriots' 38–24 Week 1 win over the Miami Dolphins, Welker caught a 99-yard pass from Tom Brady.
-Tying the NFL record for longest play from scrimmage, it was the 12th such play in NFL history, and the first for the Patriots.
+Tying the NFL record for longest play from scrimmage, it was, at the time, the 12th such play in NFL history, and the first for the Patriots.
 The play accounted for the majority of Welker's yards in an eight-catch effort for 160 receiving yards and two receiving touchdowns.

 In Week 3, in the Patriots' 34–31 loss to the Buffalo Bills, Welker recorded career-highs with 16 receptions for 217 yards and two touchdowns.
 In so doing, he tied wide receiver Troy Brown's franchise record of 16 receptions in a single game and broke Terry Glenn's franchise record of 214 yards, set in 1999.
 The game also marked Welker's 64th consecutive regular-season game with a reception (i.e., in every game he had played thus far as a Patriot), breaking tight end Ben Coates's record of 63 games (set 1992 to 1996).
 It was Welker's second game with at least 15 receptions, a feat previously done only by Brandon Marshall with the Denver Broncos.

 In Week 5, in the Patriots' win over the New York Jets, Welker caught five passes for 124 yards, including a 73-yard catch-and-run in which Welker beat Eric Smith and was chased down by Darrelle Revis at the eight-yard line.

 In Week 14, against the Washington Redskins, Welker recorded his 100th reception of the season, giving him four seasons with at least 100 receptions, tying the NFL record shared by Marvin Harrison and Jerry Rice.
 He also set a personal best with his ninth receiving touchdown.
 In the Patriots' Week 16 rematch against the Dolphins, Welker had 12 receptions for 138 yards, bringing him to a franchise-record 1,518 receiving yards, besting Randy Moss' 2007 record of 1,493 yards.